 In this article, based on research and 7 case studies, I will be giving you the answer to the popular question: “How long should you leave Rice Water in your hair?”.

-We will look at 7 case studies of Youtubers who have used the Rice Water treatment to find out on average how long they leave Rice Water on their hair.
+We will look at 7 case studies of Youtubers who have used the Rice Water treatment to find out on average how long they leave rice water in their hair.

 How Long Should You Leave Rice Water in Your Hair?

 You should leave Rice Water on your hair for at least 15 minutes before rinsing it off.
 This will ensure that your hair absorbs all the nutrients required for hair growth from the Rice Water.

 This is the short answer.
 Read on to understand how the period varies depending on several factors and why leaving it on for too long may be bad for your hair.

 The general principle is not to leave the Rice Water in your hair for too long especially if you have low porosity hair or if your hair is protein sensitive.

 Leaving the Rice Water in your hair for too long may lead to protein overload, leaving your hair feeling stiff and brittle.
 The last thing you would want is damaged hair as a result of incorrect use of Rice Water.

 Now, this may not apply to everyone, am sure you know people who leave their Rice Water in the hair overnight or do not wash it off at all until the next wash day yet their hair is flourishing.

 We all have different hair types, and as I mentioned earlier, hair porosity plays a key role on how your hair reacts to Rice Water.